department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 relatedlinks:
   - heading: Other helpful information
     links:
+    - url: /burials-memorials/plan-a-burial/
+      title: Plan a burial
+      description: Find out what steps to take to plan a burial for a Veteran, spouse, or dependent family member.
     - url: /burials-memorials/memorial-items/headstones-markers-medallions/
       title: Request Veterans Headstones, Grave Markers, and Medallions
       description: Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.